sherry1iu/Search-and-Destroy-bot/README.md

 Each module may be separately triggered by running the file with the same name as the outer module.

+### Graph Server (voronoi)

+Generates a topological map of the environment from an occupancy grid.
+See the [module-specific README](./src/voronoi/README.md) for details.

 ### patroller

 ### Camera